andreamancuso/Janet-CSharp/ROADMAP.md

 * **2.3 The Runtime Lifecycle** ✅
 * Implemented `JanetRuntime` managing `janet_init()`/`janet_deinit()` and `janet_core_env`.
 * Singleton enforcement — only one runtime instance at a time.
-* Thread affinity checks — Janet is single-threaded.
+* Thread affinity checks — Janet is single-threaded per runtime, but supports multiple runtimes across different OS threads.
 * `Eval()` methods with both throwing and non-throwing variants.
 * `JanetException` for error propagation.